Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Not Just a "Doggy Thing"

 We can't blame dogs for not being able to control their impulses.
-After all, humans as well can suffer from a host of impulse-related disorders, from binge eating to binge buying.
+After all, humans can also suffer from a host of impulse-related disorders, from binge eating to binge buying.
 It just seems like we often can’t help ourselves.

 However, dogs don’t suffer from the same sorts of issues thankfully (despite that picture of dogs playing poker), but you might notice your pup jumping on people or eating food that falls on the ground or pulling on the leash.
 Thankfully, curbing these behaviors in dogs is a lot less difficult than with humans.